Summer Wars: Home media

 Summer Wars was released in Japan on DVD and Blu-ray on March 3, 2010.
 The DVD version contains a 16-page booklet, OZ stickers, previews, interviews with the film's cast (Ryūnosuke Kamiki, Nanami Sakuraba, Sumiko Fuji, Mitsuki Tanimura and Ayumu Saitō) and an interview with director Mamoru Hosoda, while first press limited edition of the Blu-ray also included the same features, but also added hanafuda cards, an art book, and a film bookmark, and a making-of documentary.
 These releases were undertaken by Vap.
 In its first week of release the film became the top selling anime Blu-ray in Japan, with an estimated 54,000 copies sold and surpassed the previous record holder Evangelion: 1.0 You Are (Not) Alone.
 As of 2010, the film is the second highest Japanese Blu-ray debut overall, following Michael Jackson's This Is It.
 Based on pre-orders Summer Wars was expected to be eclipsed in sales by Evangelion: 2.0 You Can (Not) Advance on its release in May.
 Summer Wars also topped the Oricon Animation DVD charts with 55,375 copies sold in its first week.
 The Japanese Blu-ray release of Summer Wars was nominated for a Digital Entertainment Group of Japan (DEG Japan) Award for Best Interactivity.

 In Europe the DVD and Blu-ray was released on November 26, 2010, by Kazé.
 British distributor Manga Entertainment announced in January 2010 they had licensed Summer Wars for the United Kingdom, and was released in March 2011.
 In North America, Funimation released Summer Wars on DVD and Blu-ray on February 15, 2011.
 The North American DVD and Blu-ray releases included previews, and the interviews with Hosoda, Kamiki, Sakuraba, Fuji, Tanimura and Saitō.
 The first press copies included art cards.
 To get out enough copies to meet demand some did not ship with the OZ O-card (cardboard slip-cover), as it required specialty printing that takes longer to produce than the rest of the product.
 Funimation offered to send out the O-Card to customers who did not receive one as soon as they are available if they fill out a request form on their official website.
-On January 30, 2025, it was announced the film will be released on 4K UHD on April 1, 2025.
+On January 30, 2025, it was announced the film would be released on 4K UHD on April 1, 2025.